labscript-suite/labscript-suite/docs/source/contributing.md

 ### Learning Git

 As our former development, installation, and upgrading practices involved Mercurial revision-control, some of you may not be familiar with Git.
-While you no longer need to use _any_ revision control system to use the _labscript suite_, those of you wanting to contribute to development who aren’t acquainted with Git may benefit from these resources:
+While you no longer need to use _any_ revision control system to use the _labscript suite_, those of you wanting to contribute to development who aren't acquainted with Git may benefit from these resources:

 * NumPy: [Getting started with Git development](https://numpy.org/doc/stable/dev/gitwash/development_setup.html)
 * [GitHub Guides](https://guides.github.com/): Very cogent information for beginners.
 We recommend starting with: